 4. Take insider threats seriously

-An email security solution like Mimecast, which looks for impersonation tactics, can help to identify and alert users to these types of scams.
+An advanced email security solution like Mimecast, which looks for impersonation tactics, can help to identify and alert users to these types of scams.

 Whether it’s in a personal or professional setting, employees should always be on the lookout for potential scams.
 Check out our guide to avoiding Black Friday scams – it’s just as relevant to Christmas shopping.

-Mobile device management allows you to control and manage both corporate-owned and personal devices.
 You can then implement policies like selective data wiping, application management, remote locking and more.

-7. Protect devices
+7. Encrypt and protect devices

-When it comes to using company devices, encryption is key to keeping them secure and can help prevent data falling into the wrong hands in case of loss of theft.
+When it comes to using company devices, encryption is key to keeping them secure and can help prevent data from falling into the wrong hands in case of loss or theft.
 For mobile phones, this will be in the form of a PIN code, and on Windows computers, BitLocker should be enabled.
-Despite being one of the simplest cyber security tips, this is an important step in helping you protect important data.
-This is an effective – yet often overlooked – security control that all businesses should have in place.

 A managed IT support service can take away the burden of these updates and ensure that cybercriminals won’t be able to take advantage of any vulnerabilities.